The Old Treasury Building is accepting applications for Education Sessional Guides.

 If you have any questions please contact:

 (03) 9651 2233 or email

 The Old Treasury Building is an equal opportunity employer.
-The Old Treasury Building’s guide program is open to men and women who are enthusiastic, flexible, interested in Melbourne history and culture, and able to communicate effectively with people of all ages and backgrounds.
+The Old Treasury Building’s guide program is open to all people who are enthusiastic, flexible, interested in Melbourne history and culture, and able to communicate effectively with people of all ages and backgrounds.
 A teaching qualification or equivalent is required.
 Ongoing training will be provided, including lectures, workshops, field trips, and seminars.

 NOTE: Acceptance into the guide program is subject to successful completion of a police check.
-Working with Children Cards will need to be current and sighted before employment can commence.
+Working with Children Cards or VIT registration will need to be current and sighted before employment can commence.